AjanShrestha/poodr/chapter_4.md

 - Will not change on a whim
 - Are safe for others to depend on
 - Are thoroughly documented in the tests

+### Private Interfaces

+All other methods in the class are part of its private interface.
+They:

+- Handle implementation details
+- Are not expected to be sent by other objects
+- Can change for any reason whatsoever
+- Are unsafe for others to depend on
+- May not even be referenced in the tests